KomodoPlatform/NotaryNodes/notarynodes/dragonhound/README.md

 - I do not have any active Komodo Notary Nodes
 - I am a KMD Labs Team Member
 - I am running for election as an independent, but will be donating a portion of Notary Node funds earned to Komodo Pioneers and KMD Labs.
-- A portion of Notary Node funds earned will also be distributed to community members participating in monthly competitions (you dont need to vote for me to participate).
+- A portion of Notary Node funds earned will also be awarded to winners of monthly community competitions (you dont need to vote for me to participate).